Computational diplomacy

 Computational diplomacy reshapes international relations as a science

 The successes with text mining and other data-driven applications allow experts to create a robust theory of diplomacy that makes testable predictions and creates useful frameworks for diplomatic interactions.
+Predictive forecasts become a ubiquitous tool for policy-makers, who will know in advance the effect of their actions and how they may inflame or cool tensions.

-Computational Diplomacy - Anticipation Scores
+Computational diplomacy - Anticipation Scores